muratk5n/thirdwave/en/2021/10/donziger-chevron.md

 to deliberately discharge 16 billion gallons of toxic waste from its oil sites into rivers, groundwater, and farmland.
-A refusal from Chevron to adhere to environmental regulations—which earned the company an extra $5 billion over 20 years—led to more than 30,000 Ecuadorians being directly harmed by the oil giant’s actions, the judges in that case found.
+A refusal from Chevron to adhere to environmental regulations—which earned the company an extra 5 billion dollas over 20 years—led to more than 30,000 Ecuadorians being directly harmed by the oil giant’s actions, the judges in that case found.
 The case Donziger led made it all the way to the Ecuador Supreme Court, and successfully secured $9.5 billion in environmental damages for the Amazonian communities in a historic climate justice decision.

 Chevron never paid those billions of cleanup dollars to Ecuador, and instead launched a legal attack on Donziger in the Southern District